trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

 It's a fantastic framework (not to toot our own horns) that lets you develop your dApp in a flexible and extensible way.
 It provides structure to keep you sane in this chaotic world of Web 3.0.

 It even gives you a mechanism to define what deploying (aka: "migrating") means for your application.
-You can specify what contracts get deployed in which order, with whatever arguments you require.
+You can specify what contracts get deployed in which order with whatever arguments you require.
 For instance, your smart contracts may depend on the deployment of a past contract, which you can easily code in migration scripts.

 **And it's as easy as running `truffle migrate`!**

-And if you were deploying directly to [Ganache](/ganache), that'd be entirely true, requiring very minimal amount of configuration.
+...and if you were deploying directly to [Ganache](/ganache), that'd be entirely true.

 ![Running `truffle migrate`](/img/blog/an-easier-way-to-deploy-your-smart-contracts/truffle.png)